telerik/xaml-docs/controls/raddiagram/features/raddiagrams-serialization.md

 The RadDiagram control requires registering the types of any custom shapes, connections, and connectors.
 This is required, so that the serialized string is deserialized successfully.
 To do so, the `DiagramConstants` class exposes the `AllowedSerializationTypes` collection that will allow you to add the `Type` of the custom elements.

+>important If a deserialization operation is undergoing and the custom types are not registered, an error will be displayed in the __Output__ window of Visual Studio.
+Furthermore, these custom elements will not be deserialized in the RadDiagram control.
+The displayed error will be as follows: __"The your-custom-shape/connection/connector type is not safe for deserialization.
+It must be registered in DiagramConstants.AllowedSerializationTypes or its defining assembly must be registered in DiagramConstants.SafeSerializationAssemblies."__

 The default registered types are the following ones:

 * `RadDiagramShape`